What Is Retained Recruitment?

 There are downsides to both types of recruitment, and the cons of retained recruitment are the pros of traditional recruitment and vice versa.
 For most companies, the advantages of fixed-cost recruitment outweigh the disadvantages.

 Fixed-cost recruitment services allow you to grow and expand your team without the hassle and costs of managing the entire recruitment process.
-Fixed-cost recruitment can include CV filtering, telephone screening, shortlisting, and interview scheduling and planning.
+Flat fee recruitment can include CV filtering, telephone screening, shortlisting, and interview scheduling and planning.